claudia-viaro/Wdss-UCLdss_research/README.md

 - [Deep reinforcement learning based trading agents: Risk curiosity driven learning for financial rules-based policy](https://www.sciencedirect.com/science/article/pii/S0957417420311970)

 ### 8) Computational biology/Autoencoders
 Finding new ways to repurpose or combine existing drugs has proved to be a powerful tool to treat complex diseases.
-Making predictions from this type of data is challenging because AI models need to learn how to generalise, or even extrapolate, interesting aspects of the structure of data — without relying on labelled training data — to make predictions about new conditions.
-Such high-dimensional data provides a strong test bed for machine learning (ML). <br />
+Making predictions from this type of data is challenging because AI models need to learn how to generalise, or even extrapolate, interesting aspects of the structure of data — without relying on labelled training data — to make predictions about new conditions. <br />

-ML algorithms have significantly advanced drug discovery and have been used to develop various models for predicting chemical, biological and physical characteristics of compounds in drugs.
-ML algorithms can be incorporated in all steps of the process of drug discovery: to find a new use of drugs, to predict drug-protein interactions, optimise bioactivity of molecules, etc. <br />

 Here some preliminary literature
 - [Unlocking drug discovery through machine learning](https://towardsdatascience.com/unlocking-drug-discovery-through-machine-learning-part-1-8b2a64333e07)